 Once cauliflower is tender, blend the cauliflower in the pot with an immersion blender (or transfer to blender and blend in batches, being careful with hot liquids).

-To the cauliflower puree, add the remaining vegetable broth, broccoli, carrots, 1 teaspoon garlic powder, 1-2 teaspoons salt (add less, you can always add more later), and 1/2 teaspoon thyme.
+To the cauliflower puree, add the remaining vegetable broth, broccoli, carrots, garlic powder, salt (add less, you can always add more later), and thyme.
 Stir and cover for 7 minutes, or until broccoli is tender.

 While soup is cooking, rinse and drain a can of northern white beans.
 Blend with 1/2 cup dairy free milk until smooth.

-Add pureed beans and additional 1/4 cup dairy free milk to the soup once the broccoli is tender along with 1/2 cup nutritional yeast.
+Add pureed beans and additional 1/4 cup dairy free milk to the soup once the broccoli is tender along with nutritional yeast.
 Stir well to combine.
 Allow to cool slightly before enjoying.

 Video